If you are looking for a rich, chocolate glaze that is perfect for cakes and desserts you are going to love this easy chocolate Ganache recipe.

 The difference in them is how much chocolate you use.
-For this chocolate glaze recipe I use 3 ounces of chocolate for every 4 ounces of heavy cream that I use.
+For this chocolate glaze recipe, I use 3 ounces of chocolate for every 4 ounces of heavy cream that I use.
 It gives me enough chocolate glaze for pouring over a 9 inch round cake.
 You can easily double and triple the recipe depending on how much you will need.

 How do you make Chocolate ganache thicker?

 If you want a thick glaze you will want to use equal parts chocolate to heavy cream.
-For example 2 ounces of chocolate and 2 ounces of cream as your starting point, depending on how much glaze you are going to need.
+For example, 2 ounces of chocolate and 2 ounces of cream as your starting point, depending on how much glaze you are going to need.

-Want an extra thick chocolate ganache or chocolate glaze then you will want to use less heavy cream then chocolate.
+Want an extra thick chocolate ganache or chocolate glaze then you will want to use less heavy cream than chocolate.
 Then you will want to use 1 ounce of heavy cream for every 2 ounces of chocolate.